NelsonCC1812/excercise-care/README.md

  | Method | path                     | Description                                                          |
  | ------ | ------------------------ | -------------------------------------------------------------------- |
  | post   | /api/mbiSurvey/newSurvey | Create a new survey and add it to the user, response: {status, user} |

+ ### Comments <div id='comments'>

+ The time was very limited, so I could't work as I would like, the attention to details, the interactivite of the front-end the testing of the inputs, etc. With more time I would do a better job.